oyekanmiayo/go-notion/README.md

 ### Contributing

-Contributions won't be accepted until Notion's v1 API is out of beta.
-This may change in the future, if needed.
+* Code Contributions won't be accepted until Notion's v1 API is out of beta.
+This may change in the future, if needed
+* Open an issue if you find a bug or missing integration
+* You can reach out to me via [Twitter]() or [Email]() for urgent issues

 ### License